-Eliminating standing water and spraying yourself down with insect repellent are the best ways to ensure you don’t get bitten by the pests, but not the most cost-effective solutions.
+First eliminate standing water.
+If you have a rainwater collection system, be sure it’s completely enclosed.
+Spraying yourself down with insect repellent is another way to ensure you don’t get bitten by the pests, but not the most cost-effective solutions.

 Fortunately, there is the citronella plant: nature’s gift to humanity to repel mosquitoes!